Noam Dar: Cruiserweight division (2016–2018)

 In early 2017, Dar began an on-screen relationship with Alicia Fox, who was involved in an on-screen relationship with Alexander.
-After two separate occasions in which Alexander was defeated by Dar, the two had a third match on the January 10 edition of 205 Live.
+After two separate occasions in which Alexander was defeated by Dar, the two had a third match on 10 January episode of 205 Live.
 Fox interfered in the match on behalf of Dar, allowing him to defeat Alexander once again, officially siding with Dar.
 Dar and Fox would subsequently accompany each other to their respective matches.
 At Fastlane, Dar teamed with Kendrick in a losing effort against Swann and Akira Tozawa.

-After weeks of Fox receiving anonymous flowers (in which Dar would take credit for them), Swann revealed himself to be the sender on the 18 April edition of 205 Live.
+After weeks of Fox receiving anonymous flowers (in which Dar would take credit for them), Swann revealed himself to be the sender on 18 April episode of 205 Live.
 Fox chose to side with Swann, abandoning Dar.
-Dar and Fox reunited on the May 2 edition of 205 Live after Dar defeated Swann.
+Dar and Fox reunited on 2 May episode of 205 Live after Dar defeated Swann.
 The two would team together in a losing effort to Swann and Sasha Banks at Extreme Rules.
-Dar lost to a recently returning Alexander on the July 11 edition of 205 Live in an "I Quit" match.
+Dar lost to a recently returning Alexander on 11 July episode of 205 Live in an "I Quit" match.
 Following his loss, Dar broke up with Fox.
-In the later-half of 2017, Dar joined "The Zo Train," a faction consisting of Ariya Daivari, Drew Gulak, Tony Nese and WWE Cruiserweight Champion Enzo Amore.

-On December 12, 2017, it was reported that Dar had suffered a knee injury and that he would require surgery.
+In the latter half of 2017, Dar joined "The Zo Train," a faction consisting of Ariya Daivari, Drew Gulak, Tony Nese, and WWE Cruiserweight Champion Enzo Amore.
+On 12 December 2017, it was reported that Dar had suffered a knee injury and that he would require surgery.
 Dar underwent successful surgery to his left knee on 14 December to repair a tear in his meniscus, and despite not having a definitive timetable for returning, stated that it was "more than likely going to be around the five-month mark."
-On the June 20, 2018 tapings for WWE's United Kingdom Championship Tournament, Dar returned to action in a fatal four-way match, defeating Flash Morgan Webster, Mark Andrews and Travis Banks to become the number one contender for the WWE United Kingdom Championship.
+On 20 June 2018 taping for WWE's United Kingdom Championship Tournament, Dar returned to action in a fatal four-way match, defeating Flash Morgan Webster, Mark Andrews, and Travis Banks to become the number one contender for the WWE United Kingdom Championship.

-On July 3, 2018, Dar made his return to 205 Live, defeating TJP.
+On 3 July 2018, Dar made his return to 205 Live as a face, defeating TJP.
 A week later, Dar had a rematch with TJP in a losing effort via submission.
 On his return, he began a brief feud with Lio Rush.
+Dar was supposed to face Rush on 19 September episode of 205 Live, however, Rush postponed the match for next week, which Rush won.

+NXT UK (2018–2022)

-Dar was supposed to face Rush on the September 19 episode of 205 Live, however Rush postponed the match for next week, which Rush won.
-On October 17, at the first episode of NXT UK, Dar unsuccessfully challenged Pete Dunne for the WWE United Kingdom Championship in the main event.
+On 17 October, at the first episode of NXT UK, Dar unsuccessfully challenged Pete Dunne for the WWE United Kingdom Championship in the main event.
 Dar began a feud with Tony Nese, with the two exchanging victories and Nese attacking him in the parking lot.
-The feud ended however on the February 12, 2019 edition of 205 Live in a well-received No Disqualification match, in which Nese won.
+The feud ended however on 12 February 2019 episode of 205 Live in a well-received No Disqualification match, in which Nese won.